SymfonyCasts/messenger/sfcasts/serializer-classes.md

 We've written our transport serializer to *always* expect only *one* type of message to be put into the queue: a message that tells our app to "log an emoji".
-Your app *might* be that simple, but it's more likely that this "external" system might send 5 or 10 different types of messages.
-In that case, our serializer needs to detect which *type* of message this is and then turn it into one of 10 different message classes.
+Your app *might* be that simple, but it's more likely that this "external" system might send 5 or 10 different *types* of messages.
+In that case, our serializer needs to detect which *type* of message this is and then turn it into the correct message *object*.

 How can we do that?
 How can we figure out which *one* type of message this is?
 Do we... just look at what fields the JSON has?
 We *could*... but we can also